 When a governmental contractor seeks immunity under sub.
 (4), the contractor must show both that the contractor was an agent as that term is used in sub.
 (4) and that the allegedly injurious conduct was caused by the implementation of a decision for which immunity is available for governmental entities under sub.
 (4).
 A governmental contractor seeking to assert the defense of immunity should clearly allege in the pleadings why the injury-causing conduct comes within a legislative, quasi-legislative, judicial, or quasi-judicial function as set out in sub.
 (4).
 Showers Appraisals, LLC v.
-Musson Bros., Inc. 2013 WI 79, 350 Wis.
+Musson Bros., Inc., 2013 WI 79, 350 Wis.
 2d 509, 835 N.W.2d 226, 11-1158.
 See also Melchert v.
 Pro Electric Contractors, 2017 WI 30, 374 Wis.
-2d 439, 892
+2d 439, 892 N.W.2d 710, 13-2882.

 While s.
-346.03 provides statutory privileges of authorized emergency vehicles exempting their operators from certain rules of the road, it also explicitly states that exempting their operators from certain rules of the road, it also explicitly states that an operator of an emergency vehicle is not relieved of the "duty to drive or ride with due regard under the circumstances for the safety of all persons..."
+346.03 provides statutory privileges of authorized emergency vehicles exempting their operators from certain rules of the road, it also explicitly states that an operator of an emergency vehicle is not relieved of the "duty to drive or ride with due regard under the circumstances for the safety of all persons."
 The duty of "due regard under the circumstances" is a ministerial duty for purposes of determining immunity under this section.
 Legue v.
-City of Racine, 2014 W1 92, 357 Wis.
-2d , 849 N.W.2d 837, 12-2499.
+City of Racine, 2014 WI 92, 357 Wis.
+2d 250, 849 N.W.2d 837, 12-2499.